Satori-finance/satori/source/index.html.md

 ## Quanto Futures

 Satori offers the ability to trade quanto futures in DOT or synthetic DOT.
 This allows traders to speculate on trading pairs without holding either of the assets by setting a fixed multiplier between DOT and the contract.
-All margin, profit, and loss will be in DOT terms, using the following formulas.
+All margin, profit, and loss will be in DOT terms, calculated using the following formulas:

 <aside class="formula">
   <code>
-    Initial Margin in DOT = Initial Margin Requirement * DOT Multiplier * Average Opening Price * Number of Contracts PNL of Closing Long Position = DOT Multiplier * (Exit Price - Entry Price) * Number of Contracts PNL of Closing Short Position = -1 * DOT Multiplier * (Exit Price - Entry Price) * Number of Contracts
+    Initial Margin in DOT =
+      Initial Margin Requirement * DOT Multiplier * Average Opening Price * Number of Contracts PNL of Closing Long Position =
+      DOT Multiplier * (Average Closing Price - Average Opening Price) * Number of Contracts PNL of Closing Short Position =
+      -1 * DOT Multiplier * (Average Closing Price - Average Opening Price) * Number of Contracts
   </code>
 </aside>

 Where:

-- `Initial Margin Requirement` is the % margin required for the trade; see [margin](#margin) for more info
+- `Initial Margin Requirement` is the % margin required to put on the position; see [margin](#margin) for more info
 - `DOT Multiplier` is the fixed multiplier set by Satori between the denominated asset of the trading pair and DOT

 For example, the BTC-USDT quanto futures contract on DOT has a fixed DOT multiplier of 0.05, which means that for every 1 USDT move in the BTC-USDT price, the contract pays out 0.05 DOT.
 Positions will make or lose DOT as the BTC/USDT exchange rate changes.